 - 2 Press the N / key to toggle the track power off.
-The TRACK POWER Indicator on your DT402 and on your Command Station will go off. - 3.
-Press the Y / + key to toggle the track power on.
-The TRACK POWER Indicator on your DT402 display and the TRACK STATUS LED on your Command Station will come on solid. - 4.
-Press the PWR key again to return the DT402 to the operating mode. - 5.
-If the TRACK POWER Indicator and the Trk=Idle message is blinking then the layout is frozen in the "IDLE" state and no locomotives will move.
-To exit this state simply turn on track power again. - NOTE: To be sure that the signal is available everywhere on the layout, use a screwdriver blade or a coin across the rails to cause a short circuit.
-You will hear the 4 beeps and the DB150 will shut down.
-Remove the short and the DB150 will beep once and resume normal operation.
+The TRACK POWER Indicator on your DT500 and on your Command Station will go off. "tOFF" will flash in the right throttle address area. - Press the Y / + key to toggle the track power on.
+The TRACK POWER Indicator on your DT500 display and on your Command Station will come on solid. - 4.
+Press the PWR key again to return the DT500 to the operating mode. - 5.
+If the TRACK POWER Indicator is blinking and you see "Idle" flashing in the right throttle address area then the layout is in the "IDLE" state and no locomotives will move.
+To exit this state simply turn on track power again.
+This is a common issue, and is easy to correct.